 1. Babies Sleep Better and Longer

 Research seconds the fact that the babies who can self-soothe themselves sleep at night, better and longer.
 Moreover, they can also easily fall back to sleep independently even if they wake up in the middle of the night.

-2. Encourages Self-reliance in Babies
+2. Encourages Self-Reliance in Babies

 3. Gives More Time to the Mother

 Teaching the skill of self-soothing to your baby is beneficial for you as well.
-Once your child learns how to self-soothe, he won’t be crying fits seeking to be comforted.
+Once your child learns how to self-soothe, he won’t be crying and seeking to be comforted.
 But, it doesn’t mean that your baby will not cry anymore, as it’s the only way he can communicate to you when in discomfort.